DreamyRainforest/Class_Activation_Mapping_Ensemble_Attack/README.md

 # Experiments:
 The code consists of three Python scripts.
 Before running the code, you need to complete the following two steps:

-Download Data: Download the data from the provided link (https://pan.baidu.com/s/1MEjNh6evha2hcdrQXjNv8w?pwd=yzza) and place it in the benign_image/ directory.
+Download Data: Download the data from the provided link (https://pan.baidu.com/s/1NlenXev0cN1l55ZSVQ-_nw; password: d6tn) and place it in the benign_image/ directory.

 Calculate Class Activation Maps (CAM): Compute the class activation maps and place them in the CAM/ directory.